 Types of recourse

-- disciplinary remedies are lodged with the Disciplinary Council to sanction a CPA who has violated the laws and regulations governing the profession, in particular professional standards, the applicable code of ethics and the other regulations adopted by the Order;
+- disciplinary remedies are lodged with the Disciplinary Council to sanction a CPA who has violated the laws and regulations governing the profession, in particular professional standards, the code of ethics and the other regulations of the Order;

 - remedies respecting professional fees to contest the amount of fees charged by the CPA for services rendered;